kspilario/kspilario.github.io/_pages/coding.md

 ## Competitive Programming

 I used to join *competitive programming contests* during my undergraduate years (2010-2012) and trained under a university-wide organization called *UP Programming Guild* at UP Diliman.
-The coverage of these contests include data structures, problem solving paradigms (dynamic programming, divide-and-conquer, etc.), graph theory, discrete math, strings, computational geometry, among other topics.
+The coverage of these contests include data structures, algorithms, problem solving paradigms (dynamic programming, divide-and-conquer, etc.), graph theory, discrete mathematics, strings, computational geometry, among other topics.

 You can find my profiles on the following platforms where we train for contests:
 - **Project Euler** (Username: kspilario)